-- 6. The skills and qualities listed on the summative evaluation form serve as course objectives for student teaching.
-They should be addressed throughout the semester. - 7.
-Become familiar with the Missouri Pre-Service Teacher Assessment (MoPTA).
+6. The skills and qualities listed on the summative evaluation form serve as course objectives for student teaching.
+They should be addressed throughout the semester.

+- 7. Become familiar with the Missouri Pre-Service Teacher Assessment (MoPTA).
 The MoPTA is a performance-based assessment created by the Missouri Department of Elementary and Secondary Education (DESE) and Educational Testing Services (ETS).
 The purpose of MoPTA is to assess the instructional capability of teacher candidates prior to licensure.
 The MoPTA consists of four tasks that require the teacher candidate to demonstrate their knowledge, skills, and abilities in the classroom setting.
 Please refer to the Missouri Pre-Service Teacher Assessment Overview in the Appendices for guidance. - 8.
 Written lesson plans are required of teacher candidates upon each formal observation by the university supervisor, cooperating teacher, or administrator.
-The MOPTA lesson plan format should be utilized as a starting point.
-Additions to the MOPTA lesson plan should be agreed upon by the cooperating teacher, university supervisor, and the teacher candidate.
-A suggested format is provided in the MOPTA Ancillary Materials website.
-All formal observation lesson plans are due to all team member 48 hours prior to implementation. - 9.
+Additional lesson planning should be agreed upon by the cooperating teacher and the teacher candidate.
+A suggested format is provided in the MoPTA Ancillary Materials website. - 9.
 All activities must be planned cooperatively by the teacher candidate and cooperating teacher with the university supervisor available for consultation.
 The teacher candidate should receive approval from the cooperating teacher for lessons prior to their presentation.
 It is anticipated the cooperating teacher will encourage the teacher candidate to apply a variety of teaching styles and techniques during the student teaching semester. - 10.
 Self-evaluation is viewed as an important aspect of reflective practice and professional development.
 The teacher candidate should set goals to assist in the process of self-evaluation (see Teacher Candidate Goals and Self Evaluation form on the website).
 For the midterm point and summative evaluation, the teacher candidate should review his/her goals with the cooperating teacher and university supervisor.
 During the final evaluation, the teacher candidate should also identify goals which are appropriate for the first year of teaching. - 11.
 The teacher candidate should maintain the same daily schedule required of the cooperating teacher, except for Monday afternoon when they attend classes on campus.
 Teacher candidates should not take the spring or fall break scheduled by the university, but rather those scheduled holidays of the school and school district. - 12.
 Throughout the semester or as the teacher candidate transitions the class back to the cooperating teacher, the teacher candidate should spend some time observing other classes and school specialists.
 This allows the teacher candidate to broaden his/her experience. - 13.
 At the end of the student teaching period, the cooperating teacher will complete an evaluation of the student teaching experience.
 The evaluation tool will be sent through email.
-This information is used to help the university improve the Teacher Education Program at Saint Louis University.

-- 14. The School of Education will, at the end of the semester, award to the cooperating teacher an honorarium in appreciation for professional service.
-If you were not able to complete the required paperwork (Honorarium form, Cooperating Teacher Profile, Vendor Direct Deposit Form, W9) at the orientation please send the forms via email to joy.voss@slu.edu or mail to Dr. Joy Voss/3500 Lindell Blvd./ Saint Louis/ Missouri/ 63103.
+This information is used to help the university improve the Teacher Education Program at Saint Louis University. - 14.
+The School of Education will, at the end of the semester, award to the cooperating teacher an honorarium in appreciation for professional service.
+If you were not able to complete the required paperwork (Honorarium form, Cooperating Teacher Profile, Vendor Direct Deposit Form, W9) at the orientation please send the forms via email to vossja@slu.edu or mail to Dr. Joy Voss/3500 Lindell Blvd./ Saint Louis/ Missouri/ 63103.
 Due to confidentially, we suggest not giving the form to the teacher candidate to submit. - 15.
 Formative Evaluation should be shared with the teacher candidate and with the university supervisor.
 Forms for observations are available on the website.
 The university supervisor will also provide feedback after classroom observations.
 Any concerns about the performance of the teacher candidate should be discussed with the teacher candidate and the university supervisor.